bertt/wfsdump/README.md

 By default, EPSG code 4326 is used for requesting the WFS and storing the geometries.

-If EPSG code is specified for a country, the specified code is used to request the WFS service (for the bounding box and output SRS) and store the geometries.
+If another EPSG code is specified, the EPSG code is used to request the WFS service (for the bounding box and output SRS) and store the geometries.

 Note: The bbox should always be defined in EPSG:4326.